0xadri/notes-js/__html.md

 clear fix hacks:

 This is to make sure that the height of a parent element is the total of its children elements height, even if these are floating.
- - http://www.quirksmode.org/css/clearing.html - clear fix hack (cross-browser) using overflow:hidden on parent
+ - `deadlink` - clear fix hack (cross-browser) using overflow:hidden on parent
- - NicolasGallagher.com/micro-clearfix-hack - clear fix hack (cross-browser) using clear:both after last child
+ - https://nicolasgallagher.com/micro-clearfix-hack/ - clear fix hack (cross-browser) using clear:both after last child

 -------------------------------------------------------